-The ability of this belt to completely support the lower back makes it a great treatment for many different lumbar back injuries or conditions including:
+The ability of this brace to completely support your lower back makes it a good treatment option for many different lumbar back injuries or conditions including:

-This brace for lower back pain relief is comprised of a soft and breathable material.
-You don’t have to worry about the brace rubbing or irritating your skin as the mesh material lies comfortably against your back.
-Due to the lightweight material, you can wear this lower back support beneath or over your clothes, depending on your preference.
+This traction brace for lower back pain relief is comprised of a soft and breathable material.
+You don’t have to worry about the lumbosacral corset rubbing or irritating your skin as the mesh material lies comfortably against your back.
+Due to the lightweight material, you can wear this full back support beneath or over your clothes, depending on your preference.

-A reusable gel pack is also included with this stabilizer for ruptured disc treatment, providing your choice of cold or heat therapy in the back of the brace.
+A reusable gel pack is also included with this stabilizer for ruptured disc treatment, providing your choice of cold or heat therapy.
 Such therapy can be essential for the healing process of your herniated disc condition.
-Applying ice to your back will help reduce the uncomfortable swelling and inflammation.
-Whereas, applying heat helps promote blood flow and helps to relax your muscles.
-You can remove the gel packs depending on the stage of recovery you’re currently in.
+Applying an ice pack to your back will help reduce uncomfortable swelling and inflammation.
+Whereas, applying a heating pad helps promote blood flow and relaxes your muscles.
+You can remove the gel pack depending on the stage of recovery you’re currently in.
 Consult with your doctor for further guidance.

-This brace comes in sizes XS all the way up to 4XL, making it easy to find the right fit!
-You no longer have to be frustrated looking for a brace large or small enough for your specific body shape.
+This hardshell back brace comes in sizes S all the way up to 4XL, making it easy for anyone to find the right fit!
+You no longer have to be frustrated looking for an extra large, big and tall back brace that works for plus size body frames.

 Check out our wide selection of braces for herniated discs to help you find the best brace for you!